Are You Looking For Help To Make Your Health Goals Finally Come True?

 Get Started On Your Journey Toward Better Health

-If you are looking for a sensible approach to improving your health and need support with the process, a certified, holistic health coach at Eddins Counseling Group in Houston, TX, can help you get started.
+If you are looking for a sensible approach to improving your health and need support with the process, a trained, holistic health coach at Eddins Counseling Group in Houston, TX, can help you get started.
 Contact us at 832-323-2726, or schedule an appointment with a health coach online.

 *We do not diagnose medical conditions.
 Health coaching is also not a substitute for medical treatment.
 Though it can be a supportive addition to treatment by a medical professional, such as with diabetes management.
 Health coaching is also an important component of integrative medicine.